swyxio/sw-yx.github.io/_posts/2018-06-19-thoughts-for-fullstack-grads.md

 Learn in public.

 p.s.
 Eventually, they'll want to pay you for your help too.
 A lot more than you think.

+*writing notes: maybe insert a bit about only helping those who ask for help*

 # 2. Know your tools